Healthy Eating Schedule

 I’d love to hear from you!

 I’d love to read your thoughts in the comment section below.
 How often do you eat daily?
-Do you tend to five meals a day or three?
-Which schedule have you tried, and did it work for you?
+Are you eating five meals a day?
+Which healthy eating schedules have you tried, and did it work for you?